prof-rossetti/georgetown-opim-557-201810/notes/information-systems/apis.md

 > Please first read about [Computer Networks](computer-networks.md).

-Today, the primary way for humans to interact with computer-based information systems is through visually- and spatially-oriented interfaces known as **Graphical User Interfaces (GUI)**.
+Today, the primary way humans interact with computer-based information systems is through visually- and spatially-oriented interfaces known as **Graphical User Interfaces (GUI)**.
 GUI interactions include clicking, dragging, tapping, and other gestures.

 But many systems additionally or alternatively allow programmatic usage through textually-oriented interfaces known as **Application Programming Interfaces (APIs)**.
 APIs provide the instructions and mechanisms for a human or computer to programmatically interact with the system.

-**Web Services** are APIs which facilitate the transmission of data across the Internet, to and from some system.
-Web services usually provide one or more servers which accept HTTP requests at specified URLs and return responses containing textual information in a machine-readable format.
+**Web Services** are APIs which facilitate the transmission of a system's data across the Internet.
+Web services provide one or more servers which usually accept HTTP requests at specified URLs and return responses containing textual information in a machine-readable format.

-Here are some notable example web services:
+Some notable example web services and providers include:

  + [New York Times APIs](http://developer.nytimes.com/docs)
  + [Google APIs](https://developers.google.com/apis-explorer/#p/)